Joao2Pereira1/Wallpapers/CONTRIBUTING.md

 ## 💡 Suggesting New Folders

+Let's keep expanding and improving this repository.
+Any ideas on how to improve, create a issue.

 If your wallpaper does not fit into any of the existing folders, don't worry!
 Create an issue or mention it in your Pull Request so we can debate the creation of a new category.